kusaridev/helm-charts/charts/guac/README.md

 - **OSV Certifier**: This certifier gathers OSV vulnerability information from [osv.dev](https://osv.dev/) about packages.

+- **GUAC Visualizer**: The GUAC Visualizer is an experimental utility that can be used to interact with GUAC services.
+It acts as a way to visualize the software supply chain graph, as well as a means to explore the supply chain and prototype policies.

+  **Note**: you will need to port-forward to the graphql service for the visualizer to work.

 - **NATS**: [NATS](https://nats.io/) is a messaging middleware used for communication between the GUAC components.